adamsilver/forms/manuscript/01-The-Basic-Building-Blocks.md

 ## 3. Labels

 Labels provide information about each control.
-For example if the control expects a pasword, then the label might say "Password".
+For example if the control expects a pasword, then the label might say "Password", though it's important take good care of labels as we will see in a later chapter.

 Visual users will see the label and visually impaired users may use a screen reader which will read out the label.
 Labels are only needed for controls that provide a vessel for input e.g. submit buttons are fine without.